 The rest is history

 I really was amazed!
 Ever since then, we kept making it very often.
 The cake itself is extremely attractive and when you think of its ingredients, you get thrilled.
 How can something so simple taste and feel so good?
-Originally, this cake was created under the influence of Austro-Hungarian empire which ruled the territory in the 19th and early 20th century.
+Originally, this cake was created under the influence of the Austro-Hungarian empire which ruled the territory in the 19th and early 20th century.
 The Schaum comes from Greman word for foam.
 This could be a direct description of eggwhite meringue.
 The second part “pita” comes, of course, from Greek for pie.
 So, this cake could be the product of German and Greek cultural clash in the Balkan territory!

 Out of this world nutritional value